 Hypothesis and Model Simulation:

-The hypothesis will be finding a optimization model to simulate toll prices that maximize revenue and mass transit volume while minimizing traffic congestion, accidents and/or carbon emissions.
+The hypothesis will be finding a optimization model to simulate bridge and tunnel toll rates that maximize revenue and mass transit volume while minimizing traffic congestion, accidents and/or carbon emissions.
 This model can motivate NYC residents and Metro area commuters to use mass transit versus using vehicles.
 Doing this can help to reduce the city’s use of carbon emissions and footprint and reduce traffic congestion.

 Tools and Approaches: